-4.14.7 Suspend a Scout Network SV
+4.14.7 Suspend a Scout Network ^{sv}

-4.14.7.1 Suspension of registration is a purely temporary measure.

-- 4.14.7.2 A District Scout Network may be suspended by the District Commissioner in consultation with the District Trustee Board and the District Scout Network Commissioner and reported to the Assistant County Commissioner Scout Network. - 4.14.7.3 Suspension may also be the consequence of the suspension of the District.
+- 4.14.7.1 Suspension of registration is a purely temporary measure. - 4.14.7.2 A District Scout Network may be suspended by the District Commissioner in consultation with the District Trustee Board and the District Scout Network Commissioner and reported to the Assistant County Commissioner Scout Network. - 4.14.7.3 Suspension may also be the consequence of the suspension of the District.

-In such a case the County Commissioner may direct that the District Scout Network will not be suspended but attached to a neighbouring District or to the County as appropriate.
-SV - 4.14.7.4 Suspension may also be a consequence of the suspension of the County.
-In such a case the County Commissioner may direct that Scout Network members will not be suspended but attached to a District or neighbouring County as appropriate. - 4.14.7.5 In the event of suspension all District Scout Network activities must cease and all members of the District Scout Network are automatically suspended as if each were individually suspended. - 4.14.7.6 During suspension no member of the District Scout Network may wear uniform or badges. - 4.14.7.7 A District Commissioner who suspends a District Scout Network must report the matter with full details to the County Commissioner.
+In such a case the County Commissioner may direct that the District Scout Network should not be suspended but attached to a neighbouring District or to the County as appropriate. ^{SV} members should not be suspended but attached to a District or neighbouring County as appropriate.

+4.14.7.4 Suspension may also be a consequence of the suspension of the County.
+In such a case the County Commissioner may direct that Scout Network

+- 4.14.7.5 In the event of suspension all District Scout Network activities must cease and all members of the District Scout Network are automatically suspended as if each were individually suspended. - 4.14.7.6 During suspension no member of the District Scout Network may wear uniform or badges. - 4.14.7.7 A District Commissioner who suspends a District Scout Network must report the matter with full details to the County Commissioner.